yingquanw/CPSC210-Project/README.md

 - As a user, I want to be able to select a team and list all the players on that team.
 - As a user, I want to be able to check how many goals a team have scored.
 - As a user, I want to be able to know how many goals a player has scored.
-- As a user, I want to know if a player is injured.
-- As a user, I want to know the position a player.
+- As a user, I want to know the position a player played.